 The air is heavy and sweet, the smell of rain in the desert, toasted wet sand, sage and lavender.
-Up ahead gray and black clouds blow in, curdle, hail little white balls of ice.
+Up ahead gray and black clouds blow in, curdle, drop hail.
 Crap my rain jacket is at the bottom of my backpack.

 Quickly empty contents of backpack.
 Cover self and backpack with poncho tarp.
 Watch hail buildup in a circle, hug knees to stay warm, BOOM!
 Jump a little.
 Count the seconds.
 Some of them are groundshakers.
 BOOM!
 Watch water trails on tarp BOOM!